 is a half-life extended, humanized, single-chain T cell engaging antibody construct designed to simultaneously engage CD19 on targeted cancer cells and CD3 on T cells, triggering redirected T cells to lyse cancer cells.
 Particular features of CLN-978 include a high affinity CD19 binder to enable lysis of CD19-low expressing tumor cells and a human serum albumin binding antibody domain designed to prolong serum half-life.
 CLN-978 is being evaluated as a novel treatment for B-cell ALL or NHL and is currently in IND-enabling studies.

-is a single chain fusion protein combining two antitumor cytokines, IL-2 and IL-12, with a collagen-binding domain for the treatment of solid tumors.
+CLN-617 is a single chain fusion protein combining two antitumor cytokines, IL-2 and IL-12, with a collagen-binding domain for the treatment of solid tumors.
 The collagen-binding domain is designed to retain the cytokines in the tumor microenvironment following intratumoral administration, with the goal of minimizing systemic dissemination and associated toxicities of cytokines while prolonging immunostimulatory antitumor activity.
-By utilizing a collagen-binding domain, Amber has the potential to address the shortcomings of current systemic cytokine administration and making it the only anti-cancer therapeutic candidate in development that we are aware of that combines IL-2 and IL-12.
-The IND application for CLN-617 is expected to be submitted in 2022.
+By utilizing a collagen-binding domain, CLN-617 has the potential to address the shortcomings of current systemic cytokine administration and making it the only anti-cancer therapeutic candidate in development that we are aware of that combines IL-2 and IL-12.

 PD-1 x CD137L fusion protein

 is a bispecific fusion protein designed to selectively activate the 4-IBB/CD137 pathway on T cells in tumors and simultaneously block PD-1 binding to PDL-1 and PDL-2.
 PD-1 x CD137L fusion protein is currently undergoing lead selection.